tech-uprise/ELK-Spring-MVC-Docker/Readme.md

 d.
 Kibana v5.4
 e.
 Kafka v0.10.2.0

-This project can be build as docker images and deployed in docker containers.
-Also, the docker images can be built using docker-compose.
+This is a docker project, the docker images are built using docker-compose.
 Download and install docker & docker compose from docker.com and follow the below steps to build docker images and deploy on docker containers.

 1. Clone the repo or download as zip file.
-2. Extract the zip file and step into docker and further into docker folder.
+2. Extract the zip file(if downloded) and step into docker and further into compose folder.
-3. Open ".env" file under docker/compose using your favorite editor and and replace all "localhost" to your machine IP or host.
+3. Open ".env" file under docker/compose using your favorite editor and replace all "localhost" to your machine IP or host.
 4. Open command line editor/terminal and go into docker folder (where you saved or cloned the repo).
-5. To build docker images and deploy docker container - run this command: docker-compose up --build
+5. To build docker images and deploy - run this command: "docker-compose up --build"
 6. To check if elasticsearch is running:
-	-	Open your favorite browser and type in the following URL and hit go: http://your-host:9200
+	-	Open browser and type in the following URL and hit go: http://your-host:9200
 7. To access spring based web application:
-	-	Open your favorite browser and type in the following URL and hit go: http://your-host:8080/elk-spring-mvc-web
+	-	Open browser and type in the following URL and hit go: http://your-host:8080/elk-spring-mvc-web
 8. To start using and build dashboards in Kibana:
-	-	Open your favorite browser and type in the following URL and hit go:  http://your-host:5601
+	-	Open browser and type in the following URL and hit go:  http://your-host:5601

 Thats about it.